Document Type : Original Articles

 Abstract

-Background: Infertility is a worldwide health problem that affects about 15-20% of couples globally; that is, various factors contribute to infertility, including physiological, genetic, hormonal, and different environmental pollutions.
-Cadmium chloride, a heavy metal pollutant, since it has an adverse impact on the reproductive system, while curcumin is recognized for its protective antioxidant properties.
+Background: Infertility is a worldwide health problem that affects about 15-20% of couples globally.
+Various factors contribute to infertility, including physiological, genetic, hormonal factors, and environmental pollution.
+Cadmium chloride, a heavy metal pollutant, has an adverse impact on the reproductive system, while curcumin is recognized for its protective antioxidant properties.

-Objectives: The present study aimed to explore the protective effect of curcumin on sperm DNA integrity, hormonal parameters, and Dnah1 gene expression against the adverse effect of Cadmium chloride that exposed the male rats.
+Objectives: The present study aimed to explore the protective effect of curcumin on sperm DNA integrity, hormonal parameters, and DNAH1 gene expression against the adverse effect of cadmium chloride exposure in male rats.

-Methods In total forty adult male Wistar rats was divided into four equal groups including: control (C), curcumin (CU), cadmium chloride (CD), and treatment (T) groups.
-The curcumin. cadmium chloride and treatment group received curcumin via intraperitoneal injection.
-At the end of the experiment, samples of the epididymis, blood, and tests were collected to evaluate sperm DNA fragmentation, testosterone and luteinizing hormone (LH) levels, and Dnah1 gene expression.
+Methods: Forty adult male Wistar rats were divided into four equal groups, including control (C), curcumin (CU), cadmium chloride (CD), and treatment (T) groups.
+The CU, CD, and T groups received curcumin via intraperitoneal injection.
+At the end of the experiment, samples of the epididymis, blood, and testes were collected to evaluate sperm DNA fragmentation, testosterone and luteinizing hormone (LH) levels, and DNAH1 gene expression.

-Conclusions: The curcumin showed protective effects against the adverse and harmful role of Cadmium chloride that induced reproductive disorder and infertility by improving sperm DNA integrity, maintaining hormonal balance, and regulating gene expression.
+Conclusion: Curcumin showed protective effects against the adverse and harmful effects of cadmium chloride that caused reproductive disorders and infertility by improving sperm DNA integrity, maintaining hormonal balance, and regulating gene expression.

 Keywords